Coming Soon

 Avon | 9780063338371 | Published January 13, 2026

-Maddie Kowalczk's looking to start fresh after a messy breakup.
-But her first night in town takes a twist when she bumps into Bram Loe.
+When rookie lecturer Maddie Kowalczk lands at Astra University, she’s looking to start fresh after a messy breakup.
+But her first night in town takes a twist when she bumps into Bram Loe, who she (not so accidentally) stole a parking spot from earlier that day.
 The unspoken chemistry as he locks eyes with her while she gets a birthday spanking at a local bar is hotter than a Bunsen burner at full flame.
 Bram is looking for a break from his hectic life as an ecology professor and dad to rambunctious twins and a busy teenager.
-So when his college friend’s divorce celebration brings him face-to-face with the same delectable brat who stole his parking spot, he’s ready for a night to remember.
-But the next morning, Bram’s world turns upside down (and that’s not just the hangover talking).
+So when his college friend’s divorce celebration brings him face to face with the same delectable brat who stole his parking spot, he’s ready for a night to remember.
+But the next morning, Bram’s world turns upside down.
 His new nanny?
 None other than Maddie, who also happens to be the new poli-sci adjunct at the university where he teaches.

 Hanover Square Press | 9780778387855 | Published January 13, 2026

-Mia Adair isn’t even 25 yet, but she’s starting to wonder if her peak has already passed.
-As a kid, she experienced a strange sort of fame within the paranormal community thanks to her inclusion in a book that revealed Mia’s ability to talk with the dead.
+As a kid, Mia Adair experienced a strange sort of fame within the paranormal community thanks to her inclusion in a book that revealed Mia’s ability to talk with the dead.
+But that was then, and Mia’s “gift” dried up once adolescence set in.
 These days, she feels like she’s nobody special.
 Until she dies in a tragic car crash and reawakens as a vampire.
 Forced to leave behind everything she knew, Mia must choose to live with one of two rival vampire families.
 The Bellamy and Sutton clans share a dark, complicated history that spans centuries.
 As Mia learns about their age-old traditions and extraordinary powers, along with their forbidden romances and betrayals, she’s drawn toward two very different loves.
-And as she feels her gift returning, more potent than ever before.
+And as she feels her gift returning, more potent than ever before, Mia realizes she’ll need it to protect innocent lives --- and save the only family she has left.

 Minotaur Books | 9781250348326 | Published January 13, 2026

 FBI Agent Gardner Camden is an analytical genius with an affinity for puzzles.
-He and his squad of brilliant yet quirky agents make up the Patterns and Recognition (PAR) unit brought in for cases that no one else can solve.
+He and his squad of brilliant yet quirky agents make up the Patterns and Recognition (PAR) unit, the FBI’s hidden edge, brought in for cases that no one else can solve.
 PAR’s latest case involves a militia group stockpiling weapons.
 When their confidential informant in the case is killed, it quickly becomes clear that the militia did not kill him.
 As the squad looks into the evidence surrounding his murder, an unidentified man is caught on camera with their informant.
 This mystery man’s picture is connected to another case at the FBI, an unsolved series of murdered women, buried in the ground in north Florida.
-Could they have uncovered a serial killer?
-As PAR juggles an investigation into both the dead women and the militia, they enroll a new informant, only to find the case escalating.
-How will PAR handle a case that increasingly looks like a terrorist plot?
+As PAR juggles an investigation into both the dead women and the militia, they enroll a new informant, only to find the case escalating in dangerous ways.

 Atria Books | 9781668200230 | Published January 13, 2026